-In 2011 the City of St. Augustine applied to the Florida Forest Service for an Urban and Community Forest Grant to perform a Tree Risk Assessment and Inventory.
+In 2015 the City of St. Augustine applied to the Florida Forest Service for an Urban and Community Forest Grant to perform Phase 3 of a Tree Risk Assessment and Inventory.
 This report is the result of the awarded grant.